 Austin Health provides exceptional support to all its junior medical staff.
 This is particularly evident at the intern level with protected training time each week to attend the intern training sessions which are conducted through the Clinical Education Unit.
 The Clinical Education Unit is a first for Victorian Teaching Hospitals, integrating the learning and teaching environments for all types of staff involved in providing patient care.
 This integration is expected to lead to better teamwork in the actual work environment and to better outcomes for patients.

-The number of intern positions for the 2014 intake of Austin Health interns is expected to reduce to 55, unless additional positions are made available through the Department of Health.
+The number of intern positions for the 2015 intake of Austin Health interns is expected to remain at 61, unless additional positions are made available through the Department of Health.
 If additional positions are made available, the website will be updated to reflect this information.

 Our values guide our behaviour and we will ensure our values underpin all of our actions.